+God made the devil, the devil made me do it.
 Yeah.
-Devil made me do it.
+Flip Wilson.
+Yeah.
+The devil made me do it.
+The devil made me do it.
 We can use that as a cop-out.
 One of my professors in college said that Christians can commit sins and lay the blame at the devil's doorstep that would make him blush.

 And I think that we are capable of that.
 Anything else on that particular area?
-It is related to biblical prophecy even though it's not directly related.
+It is related to biblical prophecy, even though it's not directly related.

-[15:17] Alright, I want you to consider this point.
+[15:19] All right.
+I want you to consider this point.
 The greatest validation of biblical prophecy is realized in prophecies having already been fulfilled.